cedricduriau/vscode-swimlanes/README.md

-# Swimlanes VS Code Extension
+# Swimlanes Interactive Preview

-A VS Code extension for creating and previewing sequence diagrams using the **[swimlanes.io](https://swimlanes.io)** syntax and renderer.
+A Visual Studio Code extension for creating and previewing sequence diagrams using the **[swimlanes.io](https://swimlanes.io)** syntax and renderer.

 ## Features